-For all you need to know about the Bicep language, check out our Bicep documentation.
+For all you need to know about the Bicep language, check out the Bicep documentation.

 Bicep is an infrastructure-as-code (IaC) programming language that uses declarative syntax to deploy Azure resources.
 In a Bicep file, you define the infrastructure you want to deploy to Azure and then use that file throughout the development lifecycle to repeatedly deploy that infrastructure.
 Your resources are deployed in a consistent manner.